pneedleman/reclaim-spotify-clock/README.md

 ## 🌟 Story & Overview

-Modern bedside gadgets fall into two extremes: cheap piezo screamers that cause morning fight-or-flight cortisol spikes, or big-tech smart screens (Echo Show, Nest Hub) with always-listening microphones sitting 3 feet from where your child sleeps.
+Modern bedside gadgets fall into two extremes: cheap plastic that jolt you out of bed, or big-tech smart screens (Echo Show, Nest Hub) with always-listening microphones sitting next to where your child sleeps.

 This project offers a **sane alternative**:
 - **Tactile Rotary Dial**: Turn to scroll screens or volume, tap to play/pause/snooze, double-tap to skip tracks.